instaclustr/operator/README.md

 # Instaclustr Operator
-The Instaclustr Operator allows users to deploy, scale and manage any one of data layer technologies deployed on the Instaclustr platform from Kubernetes.
+The Instaclustr Operator allows users to deploy, scale and manage any one of data layer technologies deployed on the Instaclustr platform from within Kubernetes.

 ## Description
 The Instaclustr Operator provides all the same functionality as the Instaclustr API,